-- 3. Join the following sentences with who or which.
-Remember, that we usually use who for people and which for things. - a.
+- 4. Join the following sentences with who or which.
+Remember that we usually use who for people and which for things. - a.
 This is the dog which has a strange name. - b.
 This is the bin which the dog tipped over. - c.
 This is the teacher who told the boys to be quiet. - d.
 These are the children who are throwing water at us. - e.
 This is the fence which they looked over. - f.
 This is Mohid who lives next door. - g.
-This is the cat who comes into our house every night.
+This is the cat which comes into our house every night. - 5.
+Underline the nouns in the following sentences. - a.
+Once upon a time there was an old man called Ramiz. - b.
+One day he took his dog and went to the forest.